 When you have an allergy, an allergic reaction begins in the immune system.
 According to the American Academy of Allergy, Asthma, & Immunology (AAAI), your symptoms may vary depending on the type of allergy you have (or how severe it is).
 For instance, some people have a slight allergy to animal dander or pollen, which is accompanied by itchy, watery eyes, and some sneezing.
 However, some individuals have more severe reactions to the same kind of allergens, and may suffer from asthma.
 Even more severe?
 A person can experience anaphylaxis, a life-threatening reaction.

 If you’re experiencing any allergy symptoms, even minor ones, it’s a good idea to visit your doctor.
-If he, or she, suspects something more serious, and non-seasonal, it’s likely you’ll be referred to an allergist, or immunologist.
+If he, or she, suspects something more serious, and non-seasonal, expect a referral.
+An allergist, or immunologist provides more in-depth care.

 When It’s More Than Allergies